 I like chicken soup.
 When I’m eating chicken soup.
 But not every time I eat chicken.

 I find that I can now cook chicken a variety of ways with success.
-For roasting, it is generally best to cover your roasting pan.

 The dark meat lends itself beautifully to braising and the boneless breasts are wonderful for stir fry.
 Or I may cut the chicken into pieces and grill it or roast it covered in homemade barbecue sauce.